1. Contact Bridgewater Bank

 4. Contact the Ombudsman for Banking Services and Investments (OBSI)

-If you remain dissatisfied with the final outcome reached by Bridgewater Bank, you may contact the Ombudsman for Banking Services and Investments (OBSI) for a third-party review of your complaint.
+The Bank’s prescribed time for dealing with a complaint is 56 days from when the complaint is made.
+If after that prescribed period you remain dissatisfied with the final outcome reached by Bridgewater Bank, you may contact the Ombudsman for Banking Services and Investments (OBSI) for a third-party review of your complaint.
 OBSI is an independent office responsible for assisting Canadians with banking concerns.
 Please note OBSI will consider your complaint only after the previous steps have been fully pursued.

-You have up to 180 days after receiving Bridgewater Bank’s Ombudsman response to contact OBSI.
+You have up to 180 days after receiving Bridgewater Bank’s Chief Resolution Officer’s response to contact OBSI.

 Ombudsman for Banking Services and Investments (OBSI)